Tower of Fantasy

-Tower of Fantasy (幻塔 (Huàn Tǎ, Fantasy Tower)) is a free-to-play open world action role-playing game developed by Hotta Studio, a Suzhou-based subsidiary of Perfect World.
+Tower of Fantasy (幻塔 (Huàn Tǎ, Fantasy Tower)) is a free-to-play action role-playing game developed by Hotta Studio, a Suzhou-based subsidiary of Perfect World.
 The game is set in a planet called Aida, contaminated with a radioactive energy called Omnium after a cataclysm that nearly wiped out human civilization and mutated the ecology of the planet.
-The player plays a wanderer that explores the world and fights mutant creatures and hostile forces as they advance through the story.
+The player plays a wanderer that explores a futuristic planet and fights aliens and hostile forces as they advance through the story.

+Tower of Fantasy was released on 16 December 2021 in China, and 11 August 2022 internationally.

 Gameplay

 Tower of Fantasy is a 3D "shared world" action role-playing game played with a 3rd-person view.
 The player controls a customizable character avatar who interacts with non-player characters and other entities and collects items as they travel around in the open virtual world.
 The player character can run, jump, sprint, climb, swim, and can equip various vehicles to move around in the world.
 The character's special movements with the exception of sprinting are limited by a regenerating stamina bar that slowly depletes as they continue in that movement mode.
 As the player character interacts with the world and the story, they earn experience points which increases their level and improves their combat stats.

 The player fights enemies with various equippable weapons through a hack-and-slash combat system where the player character swaps between weapons to access their unique attacks and abilities.
 Up to 3 weapons can be equipped and can be switched at any time.
 Each weapon has a basic and a charged attack, and jumping into the air enables stamina-consuming aerial attacks and a plunging attack form.
 Ranged weapons have a basic auto-target attack mode and an aimed mode.
 Weapons also have a unique cooldown-based skill.
 As the player attacks enemies the inactive weapons build up charge and when fully switching weapons unleashes a powerful discharge attack.
 To evade enemy attacks the player can dodge in any direction, but are limited by a dodge stamina meter.
-Timing a dodge just before an enemy attack lands activates 'phantasia' mode that freezes time and all enemies within a certain radius for a few seconds as well as fully charges the player's alternate weapons, giving the player a window of time to deal massive damage while their enemies are immobilised.
+Timing a dodge just before an enemy attack lands activates 'phantasia' mode that freezes time and all enemies within a certain radius for a few seconds as well as fully charging the player's alternate weapons, giving the player a window of time to deal massive damage while their enemies are immobilised.